- Business Feng Shui

-One contradicting fact is retail feng shui welcomes “bad energy” 煞气 unlike home feng shui.
+One contradicting fact from home feng shui is retail feng shui welcomes “bad energy” 煞气.
 The better you are able to manage the bad energy the better will be your business.
-Examples of bad energies are facing T junctions, box junctions, sharp pointed edges of buildings …which are good for retail feng shui!
+Examples of bad energies are facing T junctions, box junctions, sharp pointed edges of buildings …which are actually good for retail feng shui!
 There is only one “catch”.
 It is the feng shui ability to manipulate the bad energy into a positive one.
 You will need sufficient physical frontage space to do so.
 Doing it wrongly and it will backfired.

 Qi men Dun Jia doors in feng shui